-The tinker lowered his eyes and said nothing, be brought the The Swcrd and die Flame bundled sword behind his back, away from the prying eyes of the lord before him.
-Ax that moment Pym became aware of a sound behind him.
+The tinker lowered his eyes and said nothing; he brought the bundled sword behind his back, away from the prying eyes of the lord before him.

+At that moment Pym became aware of a sound behind him.
 The other riders, having seen one of their party stopped in the road, had come back to discover what the trouble was.
 All five of them rode up behind Pym.
 "What is the trouble, Ameronis?" asked one of the newcomers, eyeing Pym in his shabby clothes suspiciously.